 Its humble beginning was in a small, one-room office at Fulton-Montgomery Community College.
 There, members conducted transactions during limited hours a few times per week.

-Over the past forty-nine years, the Credit Union has evolved from its humble beginnings at FMCC to a modern facility, $150-Million in assets and thirty-two employees who are dedicated to making the Credit Union work for its 11,000+ member/owners.
+Over the past fifty years, the Credit Union has evolved from its humble beginnings at FMCC to a modern facility, $154-Million in assets and thirty-two employees who are dedicated to making the Credit Union work for its 11,000+ member/owners.

 Also working for the members are nine individuals who comprise the Credit Union's Board of Directors.
 These members volunteer their time and energy attending monthly board meetings, numerous committee meetings and an annual planning seminar.
 They are constantly educating themselves to stay current with the ever-changing, complex financial world.